cecat/UtilityWatchMQTT/README.md

 ## Contents

-If you just take src/UtilWatch2020.ino and paste that code into the Particle's web IDE you just need to manually add the libraries (MQTT, OneWire, DS18B20) and it should be good to go.
+If you just take src/UtilWatch2020.ino and paste that code into the Particle.io's [Web IDE](https://build.particle.io/build/) where you can then add the libraries (MQTT, OneWire, DS18B20) and it should be good to go.
 Unless you intend to use git to track your code that's the most straighforward route.

 **DEV/** - device info - what hardware I use for the different sensors.